thoughtworks/twde-datalab/decision_tree_overview.md

 |2|Cabbage|Erich-Fromm Platz Store|Frankfurt|
 |3|Carrots|Zimmerstrasse Store|Berlin|

 Now we have a table that's ready be analyzed.
+So.

 `src/merger.py`:
-1. downloads raw data from `s3://twde-datalab/raw/` or loads it from a local location
+1. downloads raw data from `s3://twde-datalab/raw/` or loads it from your local harddrive
 2. joins files together based on columns they have in common
 3. adds columns to the DataFrame which are extracted out of the other columns
     - extrapolating from dates (`2015-08-10`) to  day of the week (Mon, Tues, ...)